Disney+ beats subscriber expectations but that growth came at a cost - KTVZ

 The good: the company added 12.1 million new Disney+ subscribers, for a total of 164.2 million global subscribers, exceeding Wall Street’s expectations.

-The bad: Disney missed projections for other aspects of its business, including revenue And its spending to maintain its streaming business proved to be costly, as it lost $1.5 billion in the quarter.
-In the same quarter a year ago, the company lost $634 million.
+The bad: Disney missed projections for other aspects of its business, including revenue.
+More importantly, its streaming business has been costly.
+It lost $1.5 billion in the quarter, compared to a loss of $630 million in last year’s fourth quarter.

 “The rapid growth of Disney+ in just three years since launch is a direct result of our strategic decision to invest heavily in creating incredible content and rolling out the service internationally,” Bob Chapek, Disney’s CEO, said in a letter to investors on Tuesday.
 “We expect our [direct to consumer] operating losses to narrow going forward.”